unsubtract/coinflip/README.md

 > 08/24/2023 12:59 PM<br>
 > make C program that flip coin<br>

-A friend of mine who is learning Python made a program that will flip an imaginary coin, printing the result but also the ratio between the number of times each side has landed (expressed as a percentage):
+A friend of mine who is learning Python made a program that flips an imaginary coin, printing the result but also the ratio between the number of times each side has landed (expressed as a percentage):
 ```py
 import random